 Offshore Jigging Addict

 Jim started his saltwater jigging addiction some 15 years ago when he was based in Sydney.
 A six year stint based in New Zealand only fuelled the fire until his return to Australia early in 2020.
-Now based in Brisbane, Jim fishes the reefs off Cape Moreton for kingfish, amberjack, snapper, pearl perch and numerous other species.
+Now based in Brisbane, Jim fishes in 400m plus of water whenever he can for an amazing range of little known species.

 - Jim has been figuring out how to fish heavy metal in 300-450m depths for a range of species such as bar cod, squirrelfish, blue eye, nannygai, dory, pearl perch

 - To find these depths of water off Brisbane requires heading out 75-80km, so it’s critical that the weather is good and your boat is up to scratch.
 It’s also important that the current is not too strong or you’ll never get the jig to the bottom.
 Using Ripcharts or the BOM charts, waverider buoys etc can help identify if there are currents.

 - You’re typically fishing the bottom 10-15m of the water.
 This style of fishing is like a cross between high speed mechanical jigging and slow pitch jigging.
 It’s not as active and hardcore as mechanical jigging but the rod lifts are bigger and more aggressive than slow pitch.

 - Using light gear is the key, as the thinner the line the less drag it creates when there is an ocean current.
 Of course, light gear, big fish and 400 metres plus of depth means you’re going to get smoked by some quality fish.

 - Traditional slow pitch jigs aren’t too useful as they tend to flutter down and never reach the bottom.
 Tail-weighted slow pitch and even knife jigs are the key to getting your lures into the zone.